Have you suffered from emotional abuse, psychological abuse, mental abuse, verbal abuse, or sexual abuse?

 1. I will not allow my partner to humiliate, shame, degrade, curse, or threaten me.

-2. I will not allow my partner to intimidate, control, or force me to do something I don’t want to do.
+2. I will not allow my partner to intimidate, control, or force me to do something I don’t want.

 3. I will not allow my partner to trivialize my feelings, ideas, or values.